britecharts/britecharts/src/doc/tutorials/composing-dataviz.md

 legendContainer.datum(legendData).call(chartLegend);
 ```
-Note how we have used the container width in order to position the legend centered.
-You can see the rest of options of the legend component in its [API reference page][legendAPIReference].
+Note how we have used the container width to position the legend in the center.
+You can see the rest of the options of the legend component in its [API reference page][legendAPIReference].

 The resulting chart is:
 ![Line Chart with Legend][lineChartLegendImg]

 ## Filtering Data with a Brush
-Our current data is not that extensive, but we think that our line chart could render any length of data.
-This could be a problem as we could get into a position where the details of the trend fade away.
+Our current data is not that extensive, but in theory, our line chart could render datasets of any size.
+This could be a problem as we could get into a position where the data points get too close, and our users can't see the details of the data.
 One way of fixing this is by allowing to filter data, and the way we do it visually is by using a brush chart.

 In this section, we go over the process of adding a brush chart to our visualization, allowing to drag and drop a section of the data to zoom in that period.